Meixian1/EmoRelease-Emotion-Outlet-/README.md

 - JS code for visual count indication on Bar Chart.
 - Limited API reqeusts avaiable based on free pricing.
 - Some images generated from the API are not that great and low quality.
+- Prevent data lost on page refresh and use local storage storing the data on the browser.

 Future Enhancements: Identify future features and enhancements planned for the project.
 -